shristishreya1276-beep/30daysofCodechallege/README.md

 # 30daysofCodechallege
 On 13th of April, 2020 I'm also taking the 30 days of code challenge on Hackerrank.
 I will be going on with it for next 30 days no matter what.
 I will finish this challenge on 9th of May'20.

+I did 5 questions on 14th of April with a hope to finish this challenge fast.